Samuel Gan

 Samuel Ken-En Gan (born 1981) is an ethnic Chinese Singaporean multi-disciplinary biomedical scientist, psychologist, writer, Christian apologist, and educator.
-He is currently a professor at Wenzhou-Kean University and an adjunct associate professor & Advisor Mentor for James Cook University, Singapore, as well as associate senior lecturer in a few teaching institutions in Singapore.
-During his time as Senior Principal Investigator of the Antibody and Product Development (APD) Lab within the Agency of Science, Technology and Research (A*STAR) between September 2011 to April 2022, he founded a startup for scientific phone apps, consultancy, research and educational kits in 2017, which also housed the first and only specialized journal "Scientific Phone Apps and Mobile Devices" on mobile apps and IoT devices transferred from SpringerNature.
+He is currently the Academic Director and Associate Professor in University of Nottingham Ningbo China (UNNC) and an adjunct associate professor & Advisor Mentor for James Cook University, Singapore, as well as associate senior lecturer in a few teaching institutions in Singapore.
+Before his time at UNNC, he served a short stint as a research professor at Wenzhou-Kean University between August 2022- July 2026.
+Notably, during his time as Senior Principal Investigator of the Antibody and Product Development (APD) Lab within the Agency of Science, Technology and Research (A*STAR) between September 2011 to April 2022, he founded a startup for scientific phone apps, consultancy, research and educational kits in 2017, which also housed the first and only specialized journal "Scientific Phone Apps and Mobile Devices" on mobile apps and IoT devices transferred from SpringerNature.
 Gan also set up a new open-access student journal "APD Trove" in 2017 and serves as founding Editor-in-Chief for both journals.
 Apart from the two journals he founded, he also served as associate editor for Frontiers in Immunology, Frontiers in Virology, and guest editor for the 'Methods and protocols' journal by MDPI and Frontiers in Psychology.

 Education

 Samuel Ken-En Gan graduated from Temasek Polytechnic with a Diploma in Biotechnology.
 He attained his BSc (Hons) in Molecular Cell Biology from University College London before embarking on his Masters in Structural Biology from Birkbeck College and Ph.D. in Allergy from King's College London simultaneously with his BSc (Hons) in Psychology from Open University, Graduate Certificate in Academic Practice and the Associate of King's College, both from King's College London.

 Gan is also trained in translation & interpretation, theology, business admin, and commercial law & tech transfer.
 He is a member of the Higher Education Academy UK, the British Psychological Society, Biochemical Society UK, Allergy & Clinical Immunology Society Singapore, and the New York Academy of Sciences.
+In 2026, he completed both his Masters of Divinity and Masters of Arts in Christian Studies in Third Mill Seminary.